Why Personal Injury Lawyers May Refuse Your Case – Uncollectability | Car Accident Lawyers, Auto Accident Attorneys, Ward & Ward Law Firm

 Experienced Indiana Car Accident Lawyers and Wrongful Death Attorneys

-The personal injury and car accident lawyers of Ward & Ward Law Firm recommend increasing your insurance policy to reduce and protect your personal exposure in an accident you may or may not cause.
+The personal injury and car accident lawyers in Indianapolis, IN of Ward & Ward Law Firm recommend increasing your insurance policy to reduce and protect your personal exposure in an accident you may or may not cause.
 A robust bodily injury and liability policy may cost only pennies a day more than the minimum policy required to drive in Indiana.
 Before you call an agent, learn more about automobile insurance coverage in Indiana at our attorney blog.

 The auto accident attorneys at Ward & Ward Law Firm have more than 85 combined years of experience practicing personal injury, wrongful death and medical malpractice law.
 If you or someone you know has been involved in an accident, call personal injury lawyer, Charlie Ward, today at 317-639-9501 or toll free at 888-639-9501 for a free consultation.